 north-eastern State from Jharkhand, where he was appointed Governor on August

-26, 2011 when the UPA Government was in power at the Centre. - Besides dabbling in politics, where he started his career in
+26, 2011 when the UPA Government was in power at the Centre.

 Congress, Ahmed also had a flair for writing, especially in Urdu.
 Ahmed held